Alex-Wilson/resume-webserver/src/views/markdown/deployment-guide.md

 | **Detect**      | **During** | Monitoring tools, intrusion detection systems, log analysis, threat intelligence, and anomaly detection. |
 | **Respond**     | **After**  | Incident handling, containment, recovery, forensic investigation, and reporting. |

 > These perspectives are not mutually exclusive.
-A strong cybersecurity strategy often maps tools, personnel, and processes across **all three views**: by technical domain, by operational role, and by response phase.
+A strong cybersecurity strategy often maps tools, personnel, and processes across **all three views**: by **technical domain, by operational role, and by response phase**.

 #### Operational Security (OpSec)
 Consider the fear of returning to your Miami Vice mansion after a successful Hollywood-style bank robbery, only to realize you left your wallet and government-issued ID inside the vault.
 This is the essence of a failure in OpSec.